 - Spices (choose from): mustard seed, cumin seed, fenugreek seed, cardamom, turmeric, coriander, red chile flakes, garam masala, curry leaves, sea salt

-This dish is typically made with tomatoes, chili peppers, and cream.
-But my version of Indian Cauliflower and Green Pea Curry uses butternut squash and umeboshi vinegar in place of tomatoes, cashew or coconut milk instead of cream, and is still flavorful with a unique blend of fresh and dried spices, including anti-inflammatory turmeric.
+This dish is typically made with tomatoes, chili peppers, and potatoes.
+But you can make a nightshade-free version of Indian Cauliflower and Green Pea Curry using butternut squash in place of tomatoes, and substitute more cauliflower for the potatoes.
+See the notes at the end of the recipe for this version.
+And don’t worry, is still flavorful with a unique blend of fresh and dried spices, including anti-inflammatory turmeric.

 Cutting back on or avoiding nightshades (tomatoes, potatoes, eggplant, peppers, tomatillos) and dairy is recommended for anyone with inflammation or really any kind of illness.
 Arthritis, IBS, leaky gut syndrome, colitis, tendonitis, carpal tunnel syndrome, stomach issues, acid reflux, chronic infections, acne and cysts, and many other conditions improve with the elimination of nightshades and dairy foods.

 Try going without for at least 6 weeks to experience the benefits.
 It takes this long for the toxins from nightshades to be eliminated from the body.
 Most of my recipes are nightshade-free and dairy-free, so take a look if you’re interested in trying this.

 Load up on nutrient-dense foods to avoid dairy cravings

 A lot of people say they can never give up cheese.
 I think of it more as adding in other foods and gradually crowding out cheese, as you fill your diet with other nutrient-rich foods.
 Make sure you’re getting enough good quality fats too, so you don’t crave cheese or other dairy products just because your body needs more nutrients.